Next: Package draw, Previous: Package diag [Contents][Index]

 (%i2) pdf_rayleigh(x,b); 2 2 2 - b x (%o2) 2 b x %e unit_step(x)

-Returns the value at x of the distribution function of a \({\it Rayleigh}(b)\) random variable, with b>0.
+Returns the value at x of the cumulative distribution function of a \({\it Rayleigh}(b)\) random variable, with b>0.

 The \({\it Rayleigh}(b)\) random variable is equivalent to the \({\it Weibull}(2,1/b)\) .